What is an examination report?

 Options for responding to an examination report

 How you respond will depend on the issues outlined in your examination report.
-We suggest you call the examiner who sent the report if you need more information.

 You may be able to overcome the issues under the grace period.